hczv/ansible-firewall/roles/squid/README.md

 - `squid_user`, `squid_group` (defaults: `proxy`): account used for `htpasswd` file ownership and to match your distribution (set to `squid` on some distros)
 - `squid_conf_path` (`/etc/squid/squid.conf`): location the role writes the final config

+Note on `squid_whitelist_domains` vs `squid_acl_domains`

+- `squid_whitelist_domains` are named domain lists intended to be referenced by users or IP groups (via `squid_users` or `squid_ips`) and are primarily used for per-user/IP whitelisting and for SSL-bump splicing (when `squid_ssl_bump_enabled` is true).
+They are declared once and referenced by name (for example `update-domains_dstdomain` and `update-domains_servername`).

+- `squid_acl_domains` is a separate list intended for global "allowed" domain ACLs — rules that simply permit traffic for those domains regardless of per-user/IP named lists.

+Keeping these two concepts separate lets you define reusable named whitelists that can be applied selectively to users or IP groups, while still having a set of global allowed domains.

 ## How to provide certificates and keys

 The role copies certificate/key files from the role `files/` directory by basename.
 For example, if `squid_ssl_bump_cert_path` is `/etc/squid/ssl/squid.pem`, place a file named `squid.pem` in `roles/squid/files/` or set `squid_ssl_bump_cert_path` to a file path under `files/` and provide the matching basename.
 Alternatively set the variables to absolute paths pointing to files already present on the target.